percyfal/bioconda-recipes/README.md

 or leave off `your_package` to try and build all out of date packages.
 Packages that fail to build on OSX should get added to `CUSTOM_TARGETS` in `update_binstar_packages.py` to define the platforms they build on.

+## Packages using Python
+Some packages need a certain Python version to work.
+To specify Python version build targets, add an entry in the `uses_python.yaml` file with the Python versions to build for, e.g., for a package compatible with Python 2 and
+3:

+    newpackage:
+        - 2.7
+        - 3.4
+        - 3.5

+This file is read by `update_binstar_packages.py`.
+In this example, that script will build and upload a separate `newpackage` package for each Python version listed.